ashishnegi/sanskell/Readme.md

 # Todo
 *.
+Add navigation in elm to get job-id from the url.
+*.
 Add logging/exception handling in server : sometimes seems to not work.
 *. remove hardcoding of port : reader monad
 *.
 Elm-export types for Sum types : https://github.com/krisajenkins/elm-export/issues/6 OR use elm-bridge